EASOL/easol-docker/README.md

 ## Usage
 To orchestrate the three services and set up the containers we use [docker compose](https://docs.docker.com/compose/).
-This allows us to declare in a single file, `docker-compose.yml`, the containers involved as well as their relationships.
+This allows us to declare in a single file, `docker-compose.yml`, the services involved as well as their relationships.

-To start the three containers, first make sure `docker-compose` is installed on your local machine and then run the following command from the root of the project:
+To start the three services, first make sure `docker-compose` is installed on your local machine and then run the following command from the root of the project:

 ```